 Home Remedies for Styes

-While tea is usually consumed for its health benefits, people often forget about the tea bags, and simply throw them away.
+While tea is usually consumed for its health benefits, people often forget about the tea bags and simply throw them away.
 A popular remedy for styes is to brew a pot of chamomile or green tea and then put the used up teabag in the refrigerator.
 You can directly apply this tea bag to the infected area of your eye, and the antioxidant compounds in these tea varieties can quickly eliminate the infection and help to bring out the pus from the stye, thus speeding up the healing process.

-Aloe Vera: As one of the most well known antibacterial and anti-inflammatory substances in natural healing, aloe vera juice and aloe vera leaves have been a treatment option for styes for many years.
+As the most well known antibacterial and anti-inflammatory substances in natural healing, aloe vera juice, and aloe vera leaves have been a treatment option for styes for many years.
 You can rub the gel directly from aloe vera leaves under the eye to eliminate the infection, or gently dab aloe vera juice on the affected area 2-3 times a day for rapid relief.

 A Final Word of Warning: While most styes are harmless, they are extremely irritating, and can cause complications on rare occasions.
-If styes persist, or if you are developing styes on a more regular basis, see a medical professional to ensure that there isn’t a more serious problem underlying this recurring condition
+If styes persist, or if you are developing styes on a more regular basis, consult a medical professional to ensure that there isn’t a more serious problem underlying this recurring condition.